Transparency in supply chains

 5. Measuring effectiveness

-Of our top twenty suppliers, twelve (60%) are engaged by us through contracts that deal specifically with modern slavery.
-We are actively looking at adding such provisions in the remaining eight as they come up for renewal.
-As noted above, over 95% of our first tranche of core suppliers (428 suppliers) have confirmed their adherence to our Responsible Business Guidelines.
+As noted above, over 95% of our first tranche of core suppliers have confirmed their adherence to our Responsible Business Guidelines.
 In the context of our office internal audits, recommendations in respect of modern slavery have been provided to several of our global offices in relation to contractual best practice for on-site contracted business services, which have been accepted and acted upon.

 6. Training